llobato/docs/docs/other/install-gwms-factory.md

        gatekeeper="%RED%gatekeeper.domain.tld/jobmanager-type%ENDCOLOR%" gridtype="gt2" rsl="(queue=default)(jobtype=single)"
        schedd_name="%RED%schedd_glideins2@FACTORY_HOSTNAME%ENDCOLOR%" verbosity="std" work_dir="OSG">

 You will need to modify the entry **name** and **gatekeeper**.
 This will determine the gatekeeper that you access.
-Specific gatekeepers often require specific "rsl" attributes that determine the job queue that you are ubmitting to, or other attributes.
+Specific gatekeepers often require specific "rsl" attributes that determine the job queue that you are submitting to, or other attributes.
 Add them in the _rsl_ attribute.

 Also, be sure to distribute your entries across the various HTCondor schedd work managers to balance load.
 To see the available schedd use `condor_status -schedd -l | grep Name`.